GreenNLP/firefox-translations-training/README.md

 TO DO:
 - OpusTrainer: it would be really nice to implement OpusTrainer to specify curriculum training for multilingual models.
-- Vocabulary: we need to fix the train vocab script so that when we train a one2many student, it takes the language tags as controll symbols.
 - When you have multiple sources, the scoring is not working right now.
 - Download different datasets per language pair, right now it only downloads the same dataset for all language pairs.
 If a dataset doesn't exist for a given language pair, it crashes.
 - Include OpusFilter

+DONE:
+- Vocabulary: when we train a one2many student, it takes the language tags as control symbols so that this are not tokenized.

 Not implemented:
 - Backward model: the backward model for scoring can only be a bilingual or a many2one model right now.